 Dr John Bissell

-My current research lies mainly in mathematical modelling of so-called `tipping-point' systems, that is, systems which undergo transitions between markedly different states following small changes to key parameters.
+My current research lies mainly in continuum mechanics and stability, with particular application to so-called `tipping point’ systems, that is, systems which undergo transitions between markedly different states following small changes to key parameters.
 Present interests include:

 - Behavioural transmission dynamics as epidemics